Independent Film Series

 On the third weekend of October each year we present the Kentuck Festival of Arts, one of the nation's best-respected and most-loved arts gatherings.
 At the Kentuck Art Center in historic downtown Northport, Alabama, we offer exhibitions, classes, workshops and shopping year-round.
 Our galleries, working artists' studios, and shop are situated around the Courtyard of Wonders, which features shady retreats and fantastical sculptures--including Rusty the Pointer and the Fire Ant.

-We open two new exhibitions each month showcasing the work of contemporary and craft artists.
+We open a new exhibitions each month showcasing the work of contemporary and craft artists.
 Sometimes traditional, sometimes visionary, always authentic, Kentuck brings art to the community and builds community with art.

 Opening receptions periodically occur on Art Night